angatho/monaco-lab/README.md

 ## Downloading environment configuration

+> **Note:** The commands used in this lab are for linux, you can find the appropriate commands for windows on the monaco documentation and console help page

 1. Ensure you have your manifest file correctly configured, with an environment url and token environment variable
 1. Export the API token to the environment variable defined in your manifest ```export token=<API token>```
 1. Run the monaco download command, making sure to specify the manifest and the environment name ```monaco download --manifest manifest.yaml -e <environment name>```